-The Right Message – How you personalize your message and the tactic that you use to get more conversions from impulse buyers in important.
+The Right Message – How you personalize your message, and the tactic you use to get more conversions from impulse buyers is essential.
 Pay attention here!
 Fear of Missing Out works wonders with impulse buyers.
 So if you want to get them buying instantly, use the scarcity principle for driving impulse buying from your messaging.

-The Right Time and Trigger: The best time for triggering push notifications the goal of increasing impulse buys is as soon as a user is on-site.
+The Right Time and Trigger: The best time for triggering push notifications to increase impulse buys is as soon as a user is on-site.
 Have a visitor randomly browsing your website for fashion accessories?
 Has the user spent more than 10 mins browsing through the fashion accessories section?
 Notify him with an on-site message showing discounts and offers on select fashion earrings and further increase his time on-site.
 You might even get him buying if something of interest is available within the user’s budget.

 Example of Segmentation Based Push Notifications – Mr. Button Case Study

-These smart segments fulfil a particular need or preference of each consumer.
-Using Wigzo’s segmentation based personalized push notification campaigns, Mr Button has seen increased customer engagement and more sales.
+These smart segments fulfill a particular need or preference of each consumer.
+Using Wigzo’s segmentation-based personalized push notification campaigns, Mr. Button has increased customer engagement and sales.